katealexander/Published-Figures/README.md

 # Published-Figures
 This repository contains instructions and data used for making figures found in my publications.
-The purpose is to increase transparancy of data representation of published data and to give others ideas for how to make their figures.
+The purpose is to increase transparancy of data representation and to give others ideas for how to make their figures.
 Enjoy!